-S. Course Title of the Course L-T-P Credits Semester No Code 1 MS051 Public Policy and Processes 3-0-0 3 Odd 2 MS052 Public Private Partnerships 3-0-0 3 Even 3 MS053 Sustainable Development 3-0-0 3 Odd 4 MS054 Management of Rural and Social Sector 3-0-0 3 Even 5 MS055 Information Technology Enabled Services 3-0-0 3 Odd 6 MS056 Management of Non-Formal Organization 3-0-0 3 Even 7 MS057 Healthcare System Management 3-0-0 3 Odd 8 MS058 Emerging Areas in Management of Social 3-0-0 3 Even Sector 9 MS059 Infrastructure Management 3-0-0 3 Even
+S. Course Title of the Course L-T-P Credits Semester No Code 1 MS051 Public Policy and Processes 3-0-0 3 Odd 2 MS052 Public Private Partnerships 3-0-0 3 Even 3 MS053 Sustainable Development 3-0-0 3 Odd 4 MS054 Management of Rural and Social Sector 3-0-0 3 Even 5 MS055 Information Technology Enabled Services 3-0-0 3 Odd Odd 6 MS056 Management of Non-Formal Organization 3-0-0 3 Even 7 MS057 Healthcare System Management 3-0-0 3 Odd 8 MS058 Emerging Areas in Management of Social 3-0-0 3 Even Sector 9 MS059 Infrastructure Management 3-0-0 3 Even

-1 Programme MBA/IMG 2 Semester Odd 3 Type of course Elective 4 Code of the subject MS051 5 Title of the subject Public Policy and Processes 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of Upon successful completion of the course, student should the subject be able to: Describe formulation and implementation of policies.
+1 Programme MBA/IMG

+2 Semester Odd

+3 Type of course Elective

+4 Code of the subject MS051

+5 Title of the subject Public Policy and Processes

+6 Any prerequisite No

+7 L-T-P 3-0-0

+8 Learning Objectives of the subject Upon successful completion of the course, student should be able to: Describe formulation and implementation of policies.
 Employ role of various institutions and interest groups in policy formulation and implementation process.
 Assess role of various stakeholders in influencing policy processes and associated outcomes.

-9 Brief Contents Concepts and Theories of Public Policy and Processes: Understanding public policy, Policy types, Approaches to policy making- various models of policy making and their relevance, Institutions and its role in Public Policy: Policy making institutions in India: Judiciary, executive and legislature, How policy making is accomplished in India, implementation of policies: policy implementation, Identifying implementation gaps, Feedback on policies, Policy implementation as a political process: political economy, Service Delivery, Accountability and people's Policy Change: Identifying role of domestic and international actors in determining policy choices Endowments and Constraints on their never to determine Endowments and Constraints on their power to determine policy choices civil Society/pressure groups/networks and its role in influencing policy decisions, Market (private sector/business) as an agent in influencing policy decisions, Media and its role in public policy
+9 Brief Contents Concepts and Theories of Public Policy and Processes: Understanding public policy, Policy types, Approaches to policy making- various models of policy making and their relevance, Institutions and its role in Public Policy: Policy making institutions in India: Judiciary, executive and legislature, How policy making is accomplished in India, Constitutional/statutory bodies and its role in policy process, Political institutions, Changing role of institutions: new public management, New governance model, Role of networks in shaping public policy, Policy Process: Formulation of policies: Principal phases of policy process: issue identification/agenda setting, Stakeholder consultation and review, Transparency in policy formulation, Identifying the main actors/stakeholders in the policy process, Idea of political power and influence, Regional versus national interest, Policy Process: implementation of policies: policy implementation, Identifying implementation gaps, Feedback on policies, Policy implementation as a political process: political economy, Service Delivery, Accountability and people's participation: role of decentralization and local governance, Policy Change: Identifying role of domestic and international actors in determining policy choices, Endowments and Constraints on their power to determine policy choices civil Society/pressure groups/networks and its role in influencing policy decisions, Market (private sector/business) as an agent in influencing policy decisions, Media and its role in public policy

+10 Contents for lab No

+10 Contents for fab 110